kritav/fluid-wallpaper/README.md

 | Desktop fully obscured by a window        | 5    |
 | Fullscreen app running / monitor off / paused | 2 (heartbeat) |

-GPU usage on an RTX 3060 in the default state is ~3–5%.
-When a fullscreen game is running it drops to effectively zero.

 ## Build from source

 Prerequisites: Visual Studio 2022 (with Desktop C++), CUDA Toolkit 12+, CMake 3.20+.